 This timeless dish of beef braised with red wine and vegetables is easy to make and I have yet to find anyone who doesn't love it.
 It's one of my dinner party staples, since you can throw it all together in the early afternoon and just let it go on the stove so you can socialize instead of slave away in the kitchen.

 One of the other great things about beef bourguignon is that you can make it from an inexpensive cut of meat like chuck, which the long braising time renders tender and delicious.
-I like to buy locally raised grass-fed beef (like Marin Sun Farms) when I can, and this is a great way to prepare it without breaking the bank.
+I like to buy locally raised grass-fed beef from Marin County producers, like Stemple Creek Ranch and Marin Sun Farms, when I can, and this is a great way to prepare a quality ingredient without breaking the bank.

 Cooking the turkey on the grill has long been my family's favorite way of doing so.
 I know a lot of people like to deep fry their turkeys in one of those turkey fryer contraptions, but as Captain Kirk shows in this cautionary video, it can be hazardous to life and limb.

-While miniature railroads like Sonoma TrainTown are fun, eventually you have to move up to the real deal.
-Railtown 1897 State Historic Park in the Gold Country town of Jamestown offers families the chance to see what a real working railroad looks like and, better yet, to experience a ride on a historic, century-old steam train.
-Railtown 1897 was one of the many parks slated for closure back in July, but due to the efforts of passionate supporters, it remains open for all of us to enjoy.
+While miniature railroads like Sonoma TrainTown are fun for train buffs young and old, eventually you have to move up to experience the real deal.
+Railtown 1897 State Historic Park, in the Tuolumne County town of Jamestown, offers families the chance to see what a real working railroad looks like and, better yet, to experience a ride on a historic, century-old steam train.
+Railtown 1897 was one of the many state parks slated for closure in 2012, but due to the efforts of the park's many passionate supporters, it remains open for all of us to enjoy.